 The streets of Honolulu are packed with talented buskers hosting a range of musical and dancing acts.
 Although, on rare occasions, you may come across some thriftier patrons.
 For example, keep an eye out for individuals offering you a photo with their beautiful tropical birds.
 Following this, they will ask for a tip, and if they don’t feel your tip is sufficient enough for their ‘trouble’, you may have difficulties retrieving your phone or camera.

 Regardless of anywhere you travel to, there will always be individuals trying to take advantage of tourists.
 To quote our well-informed tour guide – even paradise has its parasites.

 Events during the week

 Throughout weekdays, various shows are put on for the public free of charge.
 This includes a Hula show, taking place on the iconic Waikiki Beach.
 Seeing a hula show is a must when it comes to Hawaii, so this is the perfect opportunity when staying in Honolulu.
 Grab a shaved iced, sit back, relax, and enjoy an authentic performance by talented musicians and hula dancers.

-Another great event is on Friday nights, when the Hilton put on a fireworks show and Waikiki beach is the perfect spot to kick back and admire the spectacle.
+Another great event is on Friday nights when the Hilton put on a fireworks show and Waikiki beach is the perfect spot to kick back and admire the spectacle.

 Hawaii is an ideal destination for any type of traveller, being home to adventurous outings, and secluded tranquil treasures.
 Before embarking on an unforgettable trip to Hawaii be sure to do your research so you’re able to maximise your visit.
-Also, have a chat to some of the friendly locals for some inside tips.
+Also, have a chat with some of the friendly locals for some inside tips.